Genes to Cognition (G2C) Online

 Genes to Cognition (G2C) Online examines thinking and disorders of thinking across six levels of analysis: Genes, Biochemicals, Cells, Brain, Cognition (Behavior), and Environment.
 If site visitors are interested in autism, they will be able to view the disorder through a number of lenses that represent a continuum of approaches to science.
 So, autism is seen not only as a disorder of behavior, but a disorder of the brain, of neural circuits that make up the brain, of cells that make up these circuits, of proteins that signal within these cells, and, finally, of genes that encode these proteins.

-We have incorporated two ways of exploring the site: users can interact with the dynamic networks maps to explore more than 750 items of unique content, or choose to follow the Selected Items ‘Subway Line’ for a tour of highlighted content.
-G2C Online features a variety of content: 2- and 3-D animation, demonstrations, interactive maps, text articles, and video interviews.
-Interactive tools, including the G2C 3-D Brain, Fly School, Model Center, and Chromosome Map of Disorders and Processes, will be sure to engage visitors.
+We have incorporated two ways of exploring the site: users can interact with the dynamic networks maps to explore more than 750 items of unique content, or choose to follow the Selected Items 'Subway Line' for a tour of highlighted content.
+G2C Online features a variety of content: 2- and 3-D animations, demonstrations, interactive maps, text articles, and video interviews.
+Interactive tools, including the G2C 3-D Brain, Fly School, Model Center, and Chromosome Map of Disorders and Processes, engage visitors.
 History, search, and glossary features assist with exploration.